PreviousView allNext

 The first website to check out is homes.co.nz.
 This site has over half a million users every month.
 It calls itself “The home of property in New Zealand.”
 Since 2021, it has been owned by Trade Me.
 The website is simple to use, and the layout helps you find what you need easily.
 Just type in your address, and it will show you a map of the property and its area.
 You can pick the property you want or look at nearby listings and recent sales.
 This is helpful for learning about the neighbourhood!
 If you need a housing agent, you can also search for agents by location.

 We think the information on homes.co.nz is very good.
-While many sites just give a range for property prices, homes.co.nz also offers a rental estimate for some homes.
+While many sites just give a range for property prices, homes.co.nz also offers rental estimates for some homes.
 It has great historical data to see how prices have changed over time.
 You can also find estimated home loan rates and average monthly costs, like electricity and insurance for your property.
 These extra features are a big plus.

 Property owners can keep track of their property by getting updates as information changes.
 They can also monitor the property value and add images and updates to HomesEstimate.
 You can view: